 If we ONLY followed what each judge dictated at each case, we’d never know what the law actually was, because different judges would bring their own opinions into the mix.
 Even at the local level– especially if the local judge is an inconsistent one– this could prove injurious to safety and security, as well as to social and economic development.

-This problem of individual interpretation is probably why other legal doctrines (besides my youthful idea of, Just look to the text, stupid!) has come into play over the centuries.
+This problem of individual interpretation is probably why other legal doctrines (besides my youthful idea of, Just look to the text, stupid!) have come into play over the centuries.
 In particular, I am referencing the doctrines of Common Law and stare decisis (“to stand by things decided”)…

 Common Law, to my understanding, is sort of nebulous, but it is basically a body of rules which is considered by most people to be the law of the land.
 It is based, I would imagine, on countless cases stretching far back into history, but specifically unremembered, or at least unreferenced.